hackintosh-club/BIOSTAR-B660GTN-OpenCore/README.md

 ### Notes

- - Use [OpenCore Configurator](https://mackie100projects.altervista.org/opencore-configurator/) build your own SMBIOS
+ - Use [OpenCore Configurator](https://mackie100projects.altervista.org/opencore-configurator/) build your SMBIOS

  - If you use 12th Gen small core CPU like 12600KF , U must change Config.plist